rmarx/base-drafts/draft-ietf-quic-tls.md

 and the corresponding read key and IV using the same variation on HKDF as defined in {{protection-keys}}; that is, the prefix "quic " is used in place of "tls13 ".

+Packet number protection keys are not changed during a key update.

 If the packet can be decrypted and authenticated using the updated key and IV, then the keys the endpoint uses for packet protection are also updated.
 The